mongodb/mongo-cxx-driver/etc/releasing.md

 - Checkout the master branch.
 Push the commit containing changes to `etc/` and `docs/`.
 This may require pushing the commit to a fork of the C++ Driver repository and creating a pull request.
-- Edit the `Installing the MongoDB C driver` section of `docs/content/mongocxx-v3/installation/advanced.md` to reflect libmongoc requirements.
-- Edit `docs/content/mongocxx-v3/installation/linux.md`,
-  `docs/content/mongocxx-v3/installation/macos.md` and
-  `docs/content/mongocxx-v3/installation/windows.md`.
-   If the release was not a release candidate, update `Step 2` to reflect the new latest stable version to download.

 ## Homebrew
 This requires a macOS machine.